Estimated Reading Time: 15 minutes

 However, before you move anywhere, it’s important to decide on your priorities and what matters to you in a home.
 For example, is your dream home a bungalow in the suburbs, or an old farmhouse in the countryside?
 Some common factors that may help you decide are:

-- Access to healthcare – we all know that in our old age we tend to experience more health concerns, so you’ll want to ensure your retirement location is close to a GP or a hospital
+We all know that in our old age we tend to experience more health concerns, so you’ll want to ensure your retirement location is close to a GP or a hospital.

-- Activities– consider what you like to do in your spare time.
-If it’s walking, a country or coastal location could be the one for you, while for those who enjoy film or social activities, the city or a larger town might be best.
+Consider what you like to do in your spare time.
+If it’s walking - including joining a walking group for over 50s - a country or coastal location could be the one for you, while for those who enjoy film or social activities, the city or a larger town might be best.

-- Parks and green spaces – spending time outdoors in the fresh air works wonders for physical and mental health, so factor this in when you’re making your list of locations
+Spending time outdoors in the fresh air works wonders for physical and mental health, so factor this in when you’re making your list of locations.

 Research released in 2019 by Hodge, a retirement lending firm, found that retirees typically look for low crime rates, a variety of nearby shops, amenities and eateries, access to a beach, good phone signal, low levels of traffic and people of similar ages in the area, so you may wish to take these things into consideration too.

 So, once you have your list of priorities, you’re good to go!
 For some inspiration on the UK’s best retirement villages and towns, keep reading.

 Located in the east of England, Suffolk is famous for its picture-perfect villages and coastline, ideal for retirees who want a peaceful retirement experience with occasional activities.